- What is a depressive episode?

 Q: If a loved one is experiencing a depressive episode, what is the best thing to do?

-A: If a friend or partner is depressed, the following behaviors may be helpful:
+A: If a friend or partner shows signs of being depressed, the following behaviors may be helpful:

 - Listening without judgment